-The Amalgamated Transit Union (ATU) shall gather and prioritize major service change requests throughout the year and provide these requests to the Director of Service Development and Evaluation by the November schedule changes (usually the Sunday before Thanksgiving) of each year.
-Requests MUST be prioritized so as to aid Service Development in the Evaluation of said requests.
+The Amalgamated Transit Union (ATU) shall gather and prioritize major service change requests throughout the year and provide these requests to the Service Development Department by the November schedule changes (usually the Sunday before Thanksgiving) of each year.
+Requests MUST be prioritized so as to aid Service Development in the evaluation of said requests.
 All minor service change requests shall continue to be made through quarterly Schedule Committee meetings.